 (E) What IDA reports shall be submitted?

-(1) The CDJFS shall require the fiduciary organization to collect and maintain information regarding the IDA program pursuant to the provisions of section 329.12 of the Revised Code.
-The fiduciary organization shall report account information to the CDJFS on the JFS 05101, "The Ohio Department of Job and Family Services, Individual Development Account Report" (2006).
+(1) The county agency shall require the fiduciary organization to collect and maintain information regarding the IDA program pursuant to the provisions of section 329.12 of the Revised Code.
+The fiduciary organization shall report account information to the county agency on the JFS 05101, "The Ohio Department of Job and Family Services, Individual Development Account Report" ( rev. 8/2006).

 Promulgated Under: 119.03